pmcharrison/2022-vertical-processing-test/README.md

 Press OK.
 Now if you click on 'Python console' at the bottom of the screen, you should get a Python interpreter corresponding to the image you just built.

+## Docker installation on Windows

+If you see a message beginning with "WSL 2 installation is incomplete", you probably need to do the following....

+- Click on the link it gives you
+- Click on the link under 'download the latest package', open and run the installer once it has downloaded
+- Continue with the next steps of the installation
+- Note: if you run Powershell, it might fail if you run it on admin mode!
+If you get stuck (Access Denied), try running it again without admin mode and see if it works.

+If you try and resume opening Docker straight after it will probably throw an error.
+This is ordinarily solved by restarting the computer and reopening Docker.

+If you see a message beginning "Hardware assisted virtualization and data execution protection must be enabled in the BIOS", you need to restart your computer into BIOS and change some settings to enable those two things.
+The precise set of steps will depend on your computer.
+The first step though is to restart your computer, and press a certain key to launch into BIOS -- ordinarily that key will be printed on the screen at some point during the startup sequence.

+Hint -- you might find that the option you need to select is called 'SVM mode'....